 The vines are planted in gobelet over clay and limestone.
 The oldest are over a hundred years old and have been farmed organically for almost thirty years.
 The two work with a real attention to detail in the vineyards, which are treated only with a little copper, sulphur, herbal teas and essential oils.

-In the cave their approach is inspired and unique.
-The grapes are harvested early in the morning, destemmed by hand in the afternoon and fermented in large old oak casks of five hundred litres.
-Once fermentation is finished, they are given a very gentle press to fifty four litre glass demijohns where they rest for up to two years.
-When the wines are ready they are bottled by gravity with no additions.
+The grapes are harvested early in the morning, destemmed by hand in the afternoon and fermented in cuve.
+Once fermentation is finished, they are given a very gentle press to either fifty-four litre glass demijohns or large ceramic jars to rest.
+Excercising great patience, Nathalie and Etienne bottle the wines in small lots only when they feel they are ready, by gravity and with no additions.

 Nathalie and Etienne’s wines have a rare sense of clarity and focus.
-Built on the backbone of pristine fruit, they are strikingly pure, offering a beautiful vision of grape and place.
+Built on a backbone of pristine fruit, they are strikingly pure, offering a beautiful vision of grape and place.